better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 There are currently no restrictions on the length (in bytes) of the fields.

 Applications may add additional payload data, but must do so in a way which unambiguously preserves the shape of the above definitions.
-See also: [Serialisation](/#Serialisation).
+See also: [Serialisation][se].

 ### Radicle URNs

 Identities are addressable within the Radicle Network by their stable identifier, encoded as a URN.
-Radicle URNs are syntactically and functionally equivalent to URNs as per [RFC8141](https://tools.ietf.org/html/rfc8141), although we have no intention of registering our namespace with the IANA. r-, q-, and f-components are not currently honoured by the protocol, and MAY be discarded by recipients.
+Radicle URNs are syntactically and functionally equivalent to URNs as per [RFC8141][r8], although we have no intention of registering our namespace with the IANA. r-, q-, and f-components are not currently honoured by the protocol, and MAY be discarded by recipients.

 The syntax of a Radicle URN is defined as follows: